Audrey2023uh/EDS-6397---Group-1---FinalProject---Education/README.md

 ## Expected Outcome

-The final system will provide engineering students with personalized, research-grounded coaching that supports the development of teamwork, collaboration, leadership, communication, and decision-making skills while minimizing unsupported AI-generated advice.
+The final system aims to provide engineering students with personalized, research-grounded coaching that improves teamwork, leadership, communication, collaboration, and decision-making while minimizing unsupported AI-generated advice.

 ---

 ## Future Work

+- Expand the knowledge base with additional validated research
 - Improve personalization using long-term user profiles
-- Expand the knowledge base with additional validated research
-- Support deployment in real educational environments
+- Deploy the system in educational environments
 - Evaluate coaching quality through human assessment
+- Enhance system scalability and monitoring

+---

+## Course Information

+**Course:** EDS 6397 – Generative AI Final Project

+**Institution:** University of Houston

+---

+## License

+This repository was created as part of the EDS 6397 course project at the University of Houston.